 And for some international students, outreach can be even tougher, since language barriers and cultural differences may make some students reticent to contact school officials, says Chinese student Yuhan Zhang.

-[Navigate the U.S. higher education system with this glossary of key terms.]
+[Navigate the U.S. higher education system with this glossary.]

 Still, Zhang says contacting U.S. schools through the mail and over international calls was a critical step in her application process to a joint engineering and business program at the University of Rochester, where program director Andrea Galati answers prospective applicants' questions herself.
 Other schools provide detailed application and contact information online for students who put in the time to search for it.